 In November our group will travel to Guatemala where we will once again visit and donate to Valhalla Experimental Station (www.exvalhalla.net), an organic macadamia farm that seeks to reverse global warming, assist indigenous peoples in developing self-sustaining agriculture and educate the public about the environment.
 Please click on the GUATEMALA tab above for a complete itinerary.

-We are currently in the process of finalizing dates and itineraries for our upcoming tours.
-We are very excited about what we have planned; outlined below is what we know so far.
+We are currently in the process of finalizing dates and itineraries for our upcoming tours next year.
+We are very excited about what we have planned; Outlined below is what we know so far.
 Please check this website for updates and more details.
-Remember to write to us early if you know you’d like to join one of our tours, because we are already hearing from a lot of people who have expressed interest in next year’s tours.
+Remember to write to us early if you know you’d like to join one of our tours.
 We are always available to answer any questions you have.
 You can contact us either through the website or by phone at (925) 849-5604.
 We’re looking forward to traveling with you.

 This year we feel fortunate to have two unique “partnering” opportunities, both of which we think will make our 2015 tours particularly amazing.
 The first is with Darryl Harris Cohen, the creator and owner of Foodism Magazine, a culinary & cultural digest.
 Check out the Foodism website at www.foodism.com Darryl will be joining us on our tours to Guatemala and Italy and, perhaps with some gentle coaxing, will share his knowledge and expertise.
 See below for details about these tours.